guirkgumbo/fs-cli-v4/README.md

 described in the following subsections.

 You can keep parameters for multiple chains in your `.env` file.
-You are going to select a specific chain parameters using a `--networkId` argument of the CLI commands.
+You are going to select a specific chain parameters using a `--network` argument of the CLI commands.

 #### Arbitrum Mainnet